 Appendix A: De-synchronised Island Operating Certificate (DIOC) Completion

-A De-synchronised Island Operating Certificate (DIOC) will be used to formally sanction the transfer of operation of a De-synchronised Island from NGESO to TO and vice versa.
+A De-synchronised Island Operating Certificate (DIOC) will be used to formally sanction the transfer of operation of a De-synchronised Island from NGESO to the TO and vice versa.
 Part 1 of the certificate will be completed by NGESO and faxed to the TO.

 DIOC Pro-forma Part 1